chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    * text goes here
    * text goes here

 Use the asterisk symbol (*) only for bulleted lists, even though Sphinx supports using other symbols.
-For example:
+What bullets look like after they are built:

 * text goes here
 * text goes here